Some of this information was gathered during a hosted press trip. All opinions remain my own.

 The lights remain on from Thanksgiving through Valentine’s Day weekend.

 4. Denver Christkindl Market — Denver, Colorado

-For nearly two decades, Denver’s downtown Skyline Park has been transformed into an old-world German village, complete with sparkling overhead lights, wooden huts, and a German beer hall.
+For nearly two decades, Denver has hosted an old-world German village, complete with sparkling overhead lights, wooden huts, and a German beer hall.
 The market recently moved to a new open-air venue at Civic Center Park.

 The Denver Christkindl Market features Bavarian musicians playing Christmas classics while vendors offer holiday specialties such as baked apples, gingerbread biscuits, Austrian-inspired goulash, and charcoal-grilled sausages.

 “Stroll through alleys lined with cozy wooden huts and shop for unique, finely crafted artisan gifts and tasty treats brought to you by local and international small businesses,” says the festival’s website.
 “As cheerful sounds of live holiday music fill the air, savor the season with traditional gluhwein, German biers, and traditional holiday fare from across Europe.”

 The market is open from Thanksgiving through December 23.